scalatron/scalatron/Scalatron/doc/markdown/Scalatron Protocol.md

 * `text`    the message to display; maximum length: 20 chars; can be an arbitrary string, except the following characters are not
             permitted: '|', ',', '=', '('

 Energy Cost/Permissions:

+* for master bot:   permitted, no energy consumed
+* for mini-bot:     permitted, no energy consumed

+### MarkCell(position=int:int,color=string)

+Displays a cell as marked.
+You can use this as a debugging tool.

+Parameters:

+* `position`  desired displacement relative to the current bot, e.g. '-2:4' (defaults to '0:0')
+* `color`     color to use for marking the cell (defaults to '#8888ff'), e.g. '#ff8800'

+Energy Cost/Permissions: